supercollider/rfcs/README.md

 Make a pull request back to this repository.
 The open pull request **is** the RFC.
 Discussion of the RFC is held in the comments of the pull request.

-After filing the pull request, note the pull request number (say #35).
-This is your RFC number.
-The RFC branch should then be updated by changing the file name to e.g. `rfcs/0035-<my-proposal-title>.md`, and updating the "RFC PR" field inside the RFC text itself to link to the pull request.
-The point of this is to make the `rfcs/` folder a nice chronologically ordered archive of documents so people can look at past RFCs.
+After the pull request is filed, the pull request number (say #35) is your RFC number.
+Then do the following:

+1. In the branch, rename the file from `rfcs/0000-<my-proposal-title>.md` to `rfcs/0035-<my-proposal-title>.md`.
+This makes all the proposals show up in ascending chronological order when someone visits the `rfcs` directory.
+2. In the file itself, there's a bullet point labeled "RFC PR."
+Update this so that it links to the pull request.
+This ensures that the discussion is immediately accessible from the RFC text.

+These are minor housekeeping steps that keep the RFC a nice, tidy, and easily navigable archive.
+If you make a mistake in this process, it's no huge issue -- someone else can fix it for you.

 ### Step 4: Announce